St. Augustine Ghost Tours: 6 Chances for Paranormal Encounters

 Ghosts and Gravestones

-Looking for an option for families with school-age children?
+Need an option for families with school-age children?
 Check out Ghosts and Gravestones, which combines spooky tales with costumes, acting and fun scenes.
-This tour delivers stories in over-the-top ways, so all ages can enjoy the tour and some silliness.
+This tour delivers stories in over-the-top ways, so all ages enjoy the tour and some silliness.

 Guests hop aboard a trolley and ride to St. Augustine’s most haunted sites.
-From there, see performers act out important scenes and well known haunts.
+From there, see performers act out important scenes and tour well known haunts.
 A few stops include the old drug store, Potter’s Wax Museum and an old jail.
-Each tours last about 1.25 hours, and is not recommended for kids under 4 years old.
+Each tour lasts about 1.25 hours, and is not recommended for kids under 4 years old.

 Sheriff’s Ghost Walk Tours

 Join Sheriff Guy White, who died in 1911, as he guides you through St. Augustine’s history and bone-chilling stories.
 These 90-minute walking tours explore dark streets and cemeteries in old St. Augustine.
-Each tour features researched-based tales, ensuring one of the most historically accurate ghost tours in St. Augustine.
+Each tour features researched-based tales, ensuring one of the most historically accurate St. Augustine ghost tours.

 This tour operator hosts three different tours: ghost, haunted pub crawls and paranormal investigations.
 For ghost tours, guests can either ride or walk through St. Augustine to learn about the city’s haunted treasures.
 Walk through the most haunted areas or explore via van or hearse for a different experience.

 GhoSt Augustine offers tours for groups with and without children.
-The Dead Walk suits older teens and adults best, and lets them use ghost-hunting equipment.
+The Dead Walk suits older teens and adults, and allows them use ghost-hunting equipment.
 For a longer option, take the two-hour Shadow Shuttle, which seats 14 passengers.
 Guests should book in advance to avoid sell-outs.

 Ripley’s Ghost Train Adventure

-Guests of all ages find these tour entertaining and interesting.
-Families also note there are few jump scares and enjoy touring the Ripley building, which once served as a hotel.
+Guests find these tours entertaining and interesting.
+Parents should note there are few jump scares.
+After the ride, enjoy touring the Ripley building, which once served as a hotel.
 Ripley’s Ghost Train Adventure offers tours seven days a week, and guests are encouraged to take pictures.
 Due to popularity, visitors should buy tickets at least a month in advance.